 If you prefer to avoid steroids and synthetic chemicals, Earthbath’s tea tree and aloe spray is a wonderful natural alternative.
 It’s been made the same way since 1995, and the formula is still sulfate‑, paraben‑, and phthalate‑free.
 The tea tree oil has natural antifungal and antibacterial properties that help dry out hot spots.

-Golden Retriever owners report that spotting this spray onto irritated skin twice a day stops the chewing and allows the area to heal.
-A Cavalier King Charles Spaniel owner said it keeps their dog’s coat shiny and minimizes hotspots.
+Many owners apply this spray to irritated skin once or twice a day as part of a hot‑spot care routine, alongside keeping the area clean and dry.
 The spray has a pleasant herbal aroma that many dogs don’t mind.
-It’s also safe for puppies over 6 weeks old.
+It’s also labeled safe for puppies over 6 weeks old.

 For mild hot spots, summer itch, or prevention during allergy season, Earthbath is a gentle yet effective tool.
 The 8‑ounce bottle is a generous size, and the money‑back guarantee gives you peace of mind.